 Drug Possession Defined

-Despite what you might have thought before, you don’t have to have the heroin in your hand or your pocket to be charged with possession.
+To be charged with “Possession” in a drug possession case you don’t have to have the heroin in your hand or your pocket to be charged with legal possession.
 Generally, if it’s within your reach or within your control, you can be arrested.
 The trunk of your car, the kitchen of your home, or underneath your seat—any one of these locations could put the drugs under your control and legally within your possession.